berkslv/theme-blojer/README.md

-# BLOJER minimalistic & modern blog theme
+# Blojer - WordPress Blog Theme

+WordPress theme with ready-to-use and modern design.
+You can freely use it in your projects.
+If you need something special about wordpress themes or special support, send me an [email](mailto:berkslv@gmail.com).
+If you have any questions you can visit my [website](https://berkslv.github.io).

+What's inside?
+- About me & Blogs page
+- Search functionalities
-- Minimalistic but great design.
+- One-column design.
-- Moden blogs and search functionalities.
-- Built with Tailwind CSS
+- Built with tailwindCSS
+- VanillaJS